spectralDNS/shenfun/docs/source/gettingstarted.rst

 	* :func:`.project`
 	* :func:`.Basis`

 A good place to get started is by creating a :func:`.Basis`.
-There are four families of
+There are five families of
-bases: Fourier, Chebyshev, Legendre and Laguerre.
+bases: Fourier, Chebyshev, Legendre, Laguerre and Hermite.
 All bases are defined on a one-dimensional domain, with their own basis functions and quadrature points.
 For example, we have the regular Chebyshev basis :math:`\{T_k\}_{k=0}^{N-1}`, where :math:`T_k` is the :math:`k`'th Chebyshev polynomial of the first kind.
 To create such a basis with